 - (a) Archery GB may accord UK Record Status to a tournament at which UK records may be claimed.
 A club, county, region or associated organisation that wishes to hold a UK Record Status tournament should apply to Membership Services on the appropriate form, specifying the rounds requiring UK Record Status.
-UK Record Status tournaments shall be: - (i) Open to all Archery GB members. - (ii)Open to all bowstyles recognised in the Rules of Shooting for the particular discipline, with the exception of crossbows for which Archery GB do not maintain UK records. - (b) In addition, UK Record Status may be accorded to Archery GB-organised events, inter-regional, inter-county and similar closed tournaments. - (c) Applications must be signed by an officer of the organisation submitting the request and accompanied by the appropriate fee.
+UK Record Status tournaments shall be: - (i) Open to all Archery GB members. - (ii) Open to all bowstyles recognised in the Rules of Shooting for the particular discipline. - (b) In addition, UK Record Status may be accorded to Archery GB-organised events, inter-regional, inter-county and similar closed tournaments. - (c) Applications must be signed by an officer of the organisation submitting the request and accompanied by the appropriate fee.
 Applications must be received by Membership Services: - (i) For field events at least 3 calendar months prior to date of the tournament. - (ii) For other events at least 4 calendar months prior to date of the tournament. - (d) UK Record Status tournaments must be conducted in accordance with the appropriate standards as outlined in the separate sections of the Rules of Shooting.
 To maintain the standard of record status tournaments, each individual tournament organiser must either have had experience as a tournament organiser of running a record status event, or must be mentored by a person who has this experience.
-Additional experience may be considered and dispensation granted, if necessary, by Archery GB - (e) If the tournament is: - (i) A repeat of the previous year's UK Record Status event, Membership Services will link the new application with the previous year's report. - (ii) A new UK Record Status tournament, the application should be accompanied by evidence that the tournament organiser and organisation has appropriate experience to run a UK Record Status tournament in the specified location.
+Additional experience may be considered and dispensation granted, if necessary, by Archery GB - (e) If the tournament is: - A repeat of the previous year's UK Record Status event, Membership Services will link the new application with the previous year's report. - (ii) A new UK Record Status tournament, the application should be accompanied by evidence that the tournament organiser and organisation has appropriate experience to run a UK Record Status tournament in the specified location.
 The evidence should comprise the following documentation from a similar event: - a.
 An entry form. - b.
-A results sheet. - A report from a judge. - (f) (i).
+A results sheet. - c.
+A report from a judge. - (f) (i).
 If the application is approved, the organiser will be notified by email.
-Information for the tournament such as report and claim forms will be included in the approval email (ii) If the request is not granted, the applicant will be advised by Archery GB and the fee returned. - (g) At the end of the shoot the various elements of the record status booklet must be completed: - (i) Tournament organiser's report. - (ii) Judges report. - (iii) Record and Award Claims (if any). - (h) After the shoot the record status booklet, now complete in all particulars, must be returned to the Membership Services together with scoresheets for claims for UK, European and World records, 6/3 Gold Ends, to be received within 21 days.
-Copies of the results sheet, target list & entry form should be submitted to Archery GB via tournaments@archerygb.org - (i) For target archery events only, a computer results data export file (see paragraph 19) is to be emailed to results@archerygb.org within 72 hours from the completion of the event
+Information for the tournament like report and claim forms will be included in the approval email - (ii) If the request is not granted, the applicant will be advised by Archery GB and the fee returned. - (g) At the end of the shoot the key documents must be completed: - (i) Tournament organiser's report. - (ii) Judges report. - (iii) Record and Award Claims (if any). - (h) After the shoot the above documents, now complete in all particulars, must be returned to Archery GB together with a results sheet, scoresheets for claims for UK, European and World records, 6/3 Gold Ends, to be received within 21 days.
+These should be returned to tournaments@archerygb.org - A computer results data export file (see paragraph 19) is to be emailed to results@archerygb.org within 72 hours from the completion of the event.